-Last year the FBI issued a Private Industry Notification, also known as PIN, meant to warn healthcare providers that defense and resilience in their industry were not up to the standards of other industries and “increased intrusions are likely”.
+Last year the FBI issued a Private Industry Notification, also known as PIN, meant to warn healthcare providers that defense and resilience in their industry were not up to the healthcare cybersecurity standards of other industries and “increased intrusions are likely”.
 That plus the growing sophistication of cyber-attackers has made the healthcare systems more vulnerable to hackers specifically seeking Americans’ personal health insurance data and medical information.

 “The healthcare industry is not as resilient to cyber intrusions compared to the financial and retail sectors, therefore the possibility of increased cyber intrusions is likely,” the FBI said in the private notice distributed to healthcare providers.

 Healthcare and its cybersecurity compliance.